-The Lyngsalpan protected landscape area, or Ittugáissáid suodjemeahcci as it is known in North Sámi, sits on the Lyngen peninsula in Nord Troms.
+Lyngsalpan protected Landscape, or Ittugáissáid suodjemeahcci as it is known in North Sámi, is located on the Lyngen peninsula in Nord Troms.
 The Lyngen peninsula is situated between the two fjords Lyngenfjorden and Ullsfjorden.
 Lyngsalpan is the mightiest mountain range in North Norway

 Forneselva.
 Photo: Frode Abrahamsen